ILIAS-eLearning/ILIAS/components/ILIAS/Component/docs/component-bootstrap-migration.md

 While the primary target of this abstraction may be for scalar data-types, it can also be applied to other scenarios, where a more complex object is passed along.
-When and when not to use this pattern may differ accross contexts, but as a rule of thumb this pattern should not be used for more complex things than data- transfer-objects (DTO).
+When and when not to use this pattern may differ across contexts, but as a rule of thumb this pattern should not be used for more complex things than data- transfer-objects (DTO).
 There could be exceptions to this where some sort of builder pattern is applied to create a service, but this should be very limited; we ought follow correctness on construction to the best of our ability.